JonAbrams/SpaceAce/README.md

 Every instance of `Space` consists of:
 - `state -> Object`: An immutable state, which can only be overwritten using an action.
 - `subSpace(subSpaceName: String) -> Space`: Spawns a child space.
 - `bindTo(eventHandler: Function) -> Function`: Wraps an event handler, passing in the space when eventually called.
-If object returned by eventHandler, it is shallow merged onto state.
+If object returned by eventHandler, it is recursively merged onto the space's state.
-- `setState(mergeObject: Object, [changedBy: String])`: A method for changing a space's state using a shallow merge.
+- `setState(mergeObject: Object, [changedBy: String])`: A method for changing a space's state by doing a recursive merge.
 - `subscribe(subscriber: Function) -> Function`: Adds a callback for when the state changes.
-- `getRootSpace() -> Space`: Easy access to the top-most ancestor space.
+- `getRootSpace() -> Space`: Shortcut to access the top-most ancestor space.

 ### new Space(initialState: Object, [options: Object])